der-spaete-jo/led-control/README.md

 Control LEDs plugged to a Raspberry Pi using a gamepad/xbox-controller or your keyboard.
 If using a gamepad, you can access some simple games and programs.

-## Led Memory
+## 1.1 Led Memory

 Starting with three, each round LEDs will light up.
 The player has to memorize in which order the LEDs light up.
 When the sequence is shown, the player has to repeat it using the gamepad buttons A, B, X and Y. If the sequence was repeated correctly, you will get a new sequence with one more LED lighting up.
+This game is associated to the first LED.

-## Binary Calculator
+## 1.2 Binary Calculator

 Lets you add and subtract in the space of integers modulo 16.
 Your input and the results are represented using the four LEDs.
 To read it, follow this